 Maybe even a little scared?

-Heck, many people had never even heard of Zoom before the pandemic hit last year.
+Heck, many people had never even heard of Zoom before the pandemic hit.
 Now it’s everywhere and everyone is expected to have immediately mastered it.

 The bad news?